thilnguy/brochure_generator/README.md

 # brochure_generator
-The repo for generating automatically a multimedia brochure for a company using LLM
+The repo for generating automatically a multimedia brochure for a company using LLMs